HomeEIPsNewsletter

 Abstract

 Add a new transaction type that adds a list of [chain_id, address, nonce, y_parity, r, s] authorization tuples.
 For each tuple, write a delegation designator (0xef0100 ++ address) to the signing account's code.
-All code reading operations must load the code pointed to by the designator.
+All code executing operations must load the code pointed to by the designator.

 Motivation